arnab-design/projects/JT/README.md

   # Food Photography Pricing Sheet

 This is a code bundle for Food Photography Pricing Sheet.
-The original project is available at https://www.figma.com/design/I6TVOJixO7owMb6wdS1ASU/Food-Photography-Pricing-Sheet.

   ## Running the code